 Home carers explained

-Home carers are employed to care for an individual or a couple in their own home to carry out tasks to support them with independent living.
-These may include:
+Here at Helping Hands, our carers are, above all, caring and compassionate.
+Our home carers are employed to care for an individual or a couple in their own home, carrying out tasks to support and assist them with independent living, whether they are disabled, elderly, or suffering from an illness.
+These may include

 - Personal care

 - Collecting shopping and preparing meals

 Carers have a duty of care to all of the people they look after, whether it’s just one person who has live-in care or if they visit a number of different individuals in the community.
 Home carers from Helping Hands will always put the person they are caring for first and spend time getting to know them and their preferences.
 It’s about promoting independence and assisting someone, rather than taking over and doing everything for them, especially if they are still able to do things for themsleves.

 What are the duties of a home carer?